saksham11112001/planora-task/CODEBASE_TRANSFER.md

   — SELECT includes: created_at, updated_at  ← added Session 4
   — Enrichment: creator: (t.creator as any) ?? null
   — Enrichment: created_at: t.created_at ?? '', updated_at: t.updated_at ?? null  ← Session 4
-app/(app)/tasks/MyTasksView.tsx       — Client: List / Board (Kanban) view
+  — Fetches caAssignments + caInstances for owner/admin; computes upcomingCATriggers  ← Session 8
-  — BOARD_COLS: overdue | in_progress (includes todo) | in_review (Pending approval) | completed
+    (triggers firing in next 3 days that have not yet been spawned) — Passes upcomingCATriggers to MyTasksView  ← Session 8 app/(app)/tasks/MyTasksView.tsx       — Client: List / Board (Kanban) view — BOARD_COLS: overdue | in_progress (includes todo) | in_review (Pending approval) | completed
   — Grid: '28px 22px 1fr 120px 130px 90px 100px 28px'